olewsaa/Yacht-computer/GPSD Position and Time/README.md

 the network to connect.
 After a reboot any gpsd client (gpsmon, xgps etc) should be allowed to connect to the openplotter server.

+### Device and port management
-As there are several devices that show up as /dev/ttyACM[0,1,2...] management of these can be important.
+As there are several devices that show up as /dev/ttyACM[0,1,2...] management of these is  important.
 There is a comprehensive list of USB GPS  devices in the file with rules for user devices, /lib/udev/rules.d/60-gpsd.rules .
-If your device is found is this file it should show up as /dev/gps0 , if you have more then one, gps1.
+If your device is found is this file it should show up as /dev/gps0 , if you have more then one or replugged recently /dev/gps1.

-To check use the following command to find the identity of your USB GPS device,
+To check, use the following command to find the identity of your USB GPS device, (asuming /dev/ttyACM0):
 ```
 udevadm info --query=all --name=/dev/ttyACM0
 ```